hisham246/IMU-Human-Activity-Recognition/README.md

-# Human activity recognition from IMU motion data using supervised and unsupervised learning.
+# Human activity recognition from IMU motion data using supervised and unsupervised learning